 You may wish to consider why the previous application was rejected before submitting a new application.
 Projects that are not aligned with the intent of the Enterprise Development Grant (EDG), or those that have already commenced, will not be supported.

 You may speak to business advisors at the 11 SME Centres (www.enterprisesg.gov.sg/contact-info) for advice on business upgrading.

 Yes.
-You are required to work with management consultants that possess Enterprise Singapore-recognised certification.
+You are required to work with management consultants that possess the SAC-accredited TR 43 or SS 680 certification.

-Enterprise Singapore-recognised consultants are certified by certification bodies specifically appointed to help businesses select management consultants in their business upgrading journey.
+These consultants are certified by personnel certification bodies that have been accredited by the SAC to help businesses identify and select management consultants that can support their business upgrading journey.

-This certification recognises management consultants who possess the right knowledge, competence and ethics to support businesses in their projects and growth strategies.
+This certification recognises management consultants who possess the right knowledge, competence, ethics and experience with the management consultancy process to support businesses in their projects and growth strategies.

-Enterprise Singapore has appointed three certification bodies with reputed certification programmes.
-They are Institute of Management Consultants (Singapore), Singapore PMC Certification Pte Ltd and TUV SUD PSB Pte Ltd. Companies can find more information on their respective websites.
+The SAC has accredited personnel certification bodies with certification schemes for management consultants.
+Examples of SAC-accredited personnel certification bodies include the Institute of Management Consultants (Singapore), Singapore Business Advisors and Consultants Council Ltd and TUV SUD PSB Pte Ltd. Companies can find more information on the respective certification body’s respective websites.